-Students who complete the Pastoral Studies degree will be prepared to be lead pastors in a local church.
-This degree will also serve as a foundation for graduate school.
+Students who complete the Pastoral Studies degree will be prepared to pastor in a variety of roles in the local church.
+This degree can also serve as a foundation for graduate school.
 The following elements will aid graduates of the Pastoral Studies major in carrying out their leadership role in a local congregation.
 They will:

-- Understand historic and contemporary theology - Study the Bible and effectively practice and communicate its truths in today's world - Be familiar with the history, practices and beliefs of the Assemblies of God - Understand the operation, administration and organization of the local church, including the unique role of the lead pastor - Know and practice the mission of the Church - Be aware of the legal aspects of pastoral ministry - Practice personal spiritual formation in regards to character and responsibility
+- Understand historic and contemporary theology - Study the Bible and effectively practice and communicate its truths in today's world - Be familiar with the history, practices and beliefs of the Assemblies of God (should they choose credentialing) - Understand the operation, administration and organization of the local church, including the unique role of the lead pastor - Be aware of the legal aspects of pastoral ministry - Practice personal spiritual formation in regards to character and responsibility